osism/documentation/source/deployment/upgrade/kolla.rst

 * Mistral: Redis is now required by default, enabled & deploy it (add ``redis`` host group to inventory, enable deployment with``enable_redis: "yes"``, add ``redis_master_password``)

+* Ceilometer: The Ceilometer API was dropped.
+Remove all ``ceilometer / metering`` endpoints from Keystone.

 Pike -> Queens
 ==============